Critical thinking is disobedient, not correct

 Nothing should be impossible in the mind when there are no rules and substantial limitations.
 There is no guilt, in my opinion, in allowing to be born and in observing - without censure, moral or logical - any representations and thoughts that may arise in your mind.
 It is mere freedom of thought, a basic human right.
 You should not kill your baby-thoughts because they are born wild.
 Responsibility consists in what you will do with them later.

-To make this simple, I say that critical thinking is the act of freedom by which you take the risk and have the courage, at any time needed, to draw a line and say: “Now I will think for myself, humbly but freely, with as little as I know.
-I will conceive what is true for me and what not, what is good for me and what is bad, what I prefer to do and what I elect to refrain from”
+To make this simple, I say that critical thinking is the act of freedom by which you take the risk and have the somewhat childish, youthful courage, at any time needed, to draw a line and say: “Now I will think for myself, humbly but freely, with as little as I know.
+I will conceive what is true for me at this time and what not, what is good for me and what is bad, what I prefer to do and what I elect to refrain from”

-However, we do not live alone and we are no beasts; if we are not mad, we become responsible, morally and logically, for the conclusions we make ours.
+However, we do not live alone and we are no beasts; if we are not mad, we become responsible, morally and logically, for the valuations and the conclusions we make ours.
 Moreover, when thoughts come out in words and deeds we become accountable to other people too.
-The intuitive critical flow is fast, abrupt and risky; it needs some slow logic when we elaborate and communicate it.
+The intuitive critical flow is fast, abrupt and risky; it needs some slow reasoning when we elaborate and communicate it.
 When we cast our criticism among people, we must be coherent, reasonable, moderate and constructive as persistently as we were anarchic inside the crucible of our mind.
-Often we must wisely chose to express it in veiled irony or question form.To paraphrase the common place of the formerly notorious Dr Johnson, we may follow Fancy for our guide but must take Reason as our companion.
+Often we must wisely chose to express it in veiled irony or question form or even not to express it at all.To paraphrase the common place of the formerly notorious Dr Johnson, we may follow Fancy for our guide but must take Reason as our companion.

-Critical thinking is, as I claim, a readiness of the human nature, a skill and - if completed (but not choked) by education- a method of emancipation of the civilised person.
+Critical thinking is, as I claim, a readiness of the human nature, a skill and - if completed (but not choked) by education- an emancipation safeguard of the civilised person.

 Let me take, with humble caution, my own example: